 What depression drug is available to improve symptoms of depression?
-Learn about the different types of depression treatment medications for you.
+There are different types of depression treatment medications available for you.

 The depression drug lithium has been one of the medications prescribed frequently for treating bipolar disorder.
 Lithium may help smooth out mood swings that often are a symptom of this disorder.